-Rather than waiting such a long time, this “Celloblog” is a living attempt to both understand and explain as well as possible the complexities of music-making and cello playing.
+Rather than waiting such a long time, this “Celloblog” is a living attempt to understand and explain, as well as possible, the complexities of both playing the cello and making music.
 Here, can be found the knowledge, ideas and material – my own and from all other available sources – that have most helped me to improve over the last 35 years as a working cellist and musician.
 This is the very personal essence of all that I have been able to learn or discover in that time.
 It is the material that I would have liked to have when I was a young (and not-so-young) student and musician.

 The title “Celloblog” is undoubtedly misleading: this is much more of an encyclopedia than it is a blog.
 The term “blog” is used simply because the material presented here is neither complete nor definitive: this is “work in progress” and always will be.
 Sometimes the image of a huge three-dimensional jigsaw puzzle, permanently growing both outwards and inwards, seems the most appropriate description!
 Although this “blog-encyclopedia” might look and feel like a labyrinth, it actually has a very natural form in which two central trunks spread out into increasingly finer branches.
 The two central trunks are: